euneuber/moodle-report_deviceanalytics/README.md

  - Browser | with Version logging
  - Displaysize | if js is enabled
  - Windowsize | if js is enabled
- - Inputtype | like mouse or touchscreen
+ - Input type | like mouse or touchscreen

 ### Language
 The Plugin supports 2 languages: